intelie/gitbook-platform/developers/packages.md

         * manifest.yaml

 All packages require the [plugin-package-manager](https://marketplace.intelie.com/artifact/plugin-package-manager).
 Without it, Live will not recognize a package plugin as a package and will not allow the admin user to install the features.

+At the moment that a package is installed, the features are not installed automatically.
+Some of them may require manual configuration.
+For example, before installing a dashboard, we need to define its perspective.

 ## The package manager plugin
 The package manager plugin requires Live 3.29.0 or newer, and adds a new section to the admin screen.
 In this section, all installed packages are listed: